calebbarzee/righteous-inventory/README.md

 # Overview

-The program we wrote is a web app using ReactJS that creates a quiz for the user to learn about visual art.
-The pieces are uploaded by an admin and then are passed through a code that creates a pixelated image that vaguely resembles the original art piece.
-As the user makes guesses the art begins to become clearer until they guess the right answer.
-After they have completed the quiz they are scored and have the option to take the quiz again.
+The program we wrote is a web app using ReactJS for inventory management.
+The products are uploaded by an admin and then are displayed in the dashboard.
+Future featuress include the ability to edit and delete data from the dashboard.
+The data is stored in a central cloud database (firebase).

-There is a home page that will have a large button that allows you to take the quiz.
-It will take you to the quiz and then score you.
-There will be a return to menu button where you can take the quiz again.
-Other functinality includes the admin login that allows users to upload their art and quiz questions.

 # Development Environment